GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 ## Solution components

 * **Genesys Cloud** - A suite of Genesys Cloud services for enterprise-grade communications, collaboration, and contact center management.
-In this solution, you use an Architect inbound email flow, integration, data action, queues, and email configuration in Genesys Cloud.
+In this solution, you use an Architect inbound email flow, and a Genesys Cloud integration, data action, queues, and email configuration.
-* **GitHub** - A cloud-based source control system based on the Git Source Control system.
+* **Archy** - A Genesys Cloud command-line tool for building and managing Architect flows.
-* **Terraform Cloud** - A cloud-based Terraform solution that manages Terraform backing state and locking.
+* **CX as Code** - A Genesys Cloud Terraform provider that provides a command line interface for declaring core Genesys Cloud objects.
-* **Archy** - A Genesys Cloud command-line tool use for importing and exporting Architect flows.
+* **GitHub** - A cloud-based source control system that facilitates collaboration on development projects.
-* **CX as Code** - A Genesys Cloud written Terraform provider that allows a developer to declaratively define core Genesys Cloud Objects.
+* **Terraform Cloud** - A cloud-based Terraform solution that provides backend state storage and locking at scale.

 While the primary focus of this blueprint will be setting up a CI/CD pipeline, the Architect flow used in this example requires the following components to be deployed: